When Access Disappears

 The Drive

 The crutches rested between her knees.
-She had folded her arms across her chest, bracing against a cold that never fully left her anymore.
+She folded her arms, bracing against a cold that never fully left her anymore.
 The heat was on, but her skin stayed pale.
 She hadn’t said much since we left the cabin.
+Neither had I.

-Outside the windows, New York passed in dull colors—salt-stained pavement, bare trees, the collapsed remains of old barns along the two-lane.
-The sky had held to gray for days.
+Outside, New York passed in dull colors—salt-stained pavement, bare trees, collapsed barns along the two-lane.
+The sky had been gray for days.

-I kept seeing the fall and hearing the sound her body made, the way her leg gave out before I could reach her.
-But it wasn’t just the fall; it was all the moments before it that I hadn’t understood—the subtle shifts I misread, the things I ignored.
+I couldn’t stop replaying the fall—the sound her body made as it hit the ground, the way her leg gave out before I could reach her.
+It wasn’t just the fall.
+It was everything leading up to it—the subtle shifts I hadn’t understood, the signs I ignored.

 She had stopped using her left leg on stairs.
-No limp, she moved too deliberately for that.
-Just a pause.
-A weight shift.
-One stair.
-One curb.
-One uneven sidewalk.
-I noticed.
-I said nothing.
+There was no limp, just movements too deliberate—a pause, a weight shift, one stair, one curb, one uneven sidewalk.
+I noticed, but I said nothing.

-I remembered her before the brace.
-Before the poles and crutches she hated.
-Before surgeries.
+I remembered her before the brace, before the crutches and surgeries she hated.
 She moved like gravity didn’t apply.
-She climbed things without reason and ran ridge trails with reckless ease.
-Not to escape but to feel resistance.
-To test the edge between control and surrender.
-There was a language in the way her body moved.
-Unscripted but certain.
+She climbed and ran, not to escape, but to feel resistance.
+To test the line between control and surrender.
+There was a language in the way her body moved—unscripted, yet certain.

 That version of her didn’t disappear.
-She eroded.
-Each injury, each diagnosis, peeled her away.
-She returned each time, but never quite the same.
-I kept waiting for her to come back, like the pain was just a phase.
+She eroded, bit by bit.
+Each injury, each diagnosis peeled her away.
+She came back, but never quite the same.
+I kept waiting for her to return, thinking the pain was just a phase.

 My fingers tightened on the wheel.

 She used to sit sideways in my lap around campfires, talking with her hands.
-I would trace her shoulder blade while she spoke.
+I’d trace her shoulder blade while she spoke.
 She glowed when she moved.
 Now, she was closed off.

-Her foot shifted suddenly, the brace catching.
-I reached down and adjusted the padding.
-She didn’t stop me.
-Didn’t look at me either.
-I left my hand there longer than I needed to.
-Her leg twitched underneath it—the wrong muscle firing again.
+Her foot shifted, the brace catching.
+I reached down to adjust the padding.
+She didn’t stop me or look at me.
+I left my hand there longer than needed.
+Her leg twitched—the wrong muscle firing again.
 Compensation.
 I filed it away.

-My hand moved, deliberately.
-Over the brace.
-Behind her knee.
+Touch had changed.
+Not suddenly—just fewer hands on her back, no more curling up together without thought.
+Something shifted on this drive.
+My hand moved deliberately—over the brace, behind her knee.
 I wasn’t checking anything.
 I wanted her to feel it.
 She didn’t pull away.

 She was holding something back.
-I saw it in how tightly she gripped the crutch and in the way her mouth held the shape of words she hadn’t said.
+I saw it in how tightly she gripped the crutch, in the way her mouth shaped words she hadn’t said.
+Then she spoke.

 I didn’t answer right away.

 It had started in her foot: length-dependent sensorimotor polyneuropathy.
 The nerves die off from the ends first.
 Sensation fades, then control.
-It moves upward—feet, then calves, then hands.
+It moves upward—feet, calves, hands.

 She had told me once, not long after the diagnosis, “Sometimes I have to check if my foot’s touching the floor.
 I don’t always know.”